A Look Ahead: From Embracing the Unexpected to Salt Shaker Vase Winners!

 How To Host a Christmas Open House.

-My favorite food tip for when your invited to multiple Christmas events where you're expected to bring something.
+My favorite food tip for when your invited to multiple Christmas events and you've signed up to bring something.

 From my Home to Yours, Linda